Restore 64

 How does the 6502 emulator work for depacking?

 The emulator simulates a full 6502 CPU with 64 KB RAM, memory banking ($01 port), VIC-II raster counter, CIA timer interrupts, and ROM visibility.
 It runs the packer's decompression stub, tracks which memory pages are written, and captures the depacked result when execution reaches the real entry point or enters a raster-wait loop.
+If the depacked result turns out to be packed again (double crunching), the emulator continues automatically through each stage — no manual intervention needed.